 The IECEx Conformity Mark reproduced below may be used for photographic reproduction

 NOTE The pictogram shown above is for illustrative purposes only.

+NOTE: To include Monochrome version with “slight variations” to shading etc

 Proportional dimensions of the symbol

 All reproductions of the IECEx Conformity Mark shall comply with the dimensional and colour proportions as determined by the IECEx Management Committee and specified by the ExCB issuing the IECEx Conformity Mark License.